sstallion/go-hid/CONTRIBUTING.md

     $ go test ./...

-Finally, commit your changes and create a [pull request][3] against the `master` branch for review.
+Finally, commit your changes and create a [pull request][3] against the default branch for review.

 ## Making New Releases

-Making new releases is automated by GitHub Actions.
-Releases should only be created from the `master` branch.
+Making new releases is automated by [GitHub Actions][4].
+Releases should only be created from the default branch; therefore, tests should be passing at all times.

 To make a new release, follow these steps:

-1. Verify the latest results of the [CI][4] workflow on the `master` branch.
+1. Create a new section in [CHANGELOG.md][5] for the new version, and move items from `Unreleased` to this section.
+Links should also be updated to point to the correct tags for comparison.

+2. Commit outstanding changes by issuing:

+       $ git commit -a -m 'Release v<version>'

+3. Push changes to the remote repository and verify the results of the [CI][6]
+   workflow:

+       $ git push origin <default-branch>

-2. Create a release tag by issuing:
+4. Create a release tag by issuing:

        $ git tag -a -m 'Release v<version>' v<version>

-3. Push the release tag to the remote repository and verify the results of the [Release][5] workflow:
+5. Push the release tag to the remote repository and verify the results of the [Release][7] workflow:

        $ git push origin --tags